 The tomahawk throw, also known as a thumber throw, involves gripping the disc behind the rim and throwing with a vertical disc orientation.
 Tomahawk throws can be useful for situations requiring a unique flight path or overcoming obstacles.

-• Tomahawk Shot Fundamentals: Gripping the disc behind the rim and releasing with a vertical orientation creates a tumbling or rolling flight path.
-Tomahawks can be challenging to master, so focus on consistency and control during practice.
+- Tomahawk Shot Fundamentals: Gripping the disc behind the rim and releasing with a vertical orientation creates a tumbling or rolling flight path.
+Tomahawk for get-out-of-jail: set a ceiling, throw to a landmark, accept the skip.
+This is a tool, not a lifestyle.

 Developing Disc Golf Forehand Throws